robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0042/README.md

 There are lots of algorithms and room to create some of your own.

 Originally, I had ACS-85-0040, but it was a bit busy.
-Made this just the Chiptune version of that sketch.
+I took the just the Chiptune version of that sketch and reworked it into this.

 ## Pinout

 ![Pinout](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0042/images/ACS-85-0042.png)

 ## Example

  https://soundcloud.com/user-692410397/acs-85-0042-sample